UWC2-PYTHON/ProgrammingInPython/source/modules/Strings.rst

 * Unicode "code points" -- 1 - 1,114,111 (!!!)

-Unicode supports a LOT of characters -- every character in every language known to man -- and then some :-).
+Unicode supports a LOT of characters -- every character in every language known to man -- and then some.
 The Unicode code points for the characters in the ASCII character set are the same as ASCII -- so handy for us English speakers.

 To get the code point value, use ``ord()``: